RevolutionAnalytics/plyrmr/docs/revo-blog/post.md

 bind.cols(input("/tmp/mtcars"), carb.per.cyl = carb/cyl)
 ```

-Let's review what happened.
+Let's review what this does.
 We passed an HDFS path to the function `input`.
 This returns an object that represents the whole data set, but doesn't hold it in memory, not even a fraction of it.
 This type of object can be used as the data argument to any `plyrmr` function.
 After that, we call `bind.cols` as usual.
 What happens behind the scenes is that the operation is performed in parallel in the hadoop cluster, by calling the `bind.cols` data frame function on reasonably-sized chunks of data.
 What we see on the screen is only a sampling of the rows, the result of running the print method on a data object.
 If we wanted to bring all the data in memory as a regular data.frame, we can just call `as.data.frame` as follows:

 ```r